zioroboco/amped/README.md

 ### `yarn precommit`

 Run the complete static analysis and testing pipeline.
 Should ensure that a branch will pass CI, provided that the working tree is clean.

+## Project configuration

+### Jest

+Jest is configured to run tests across all workspaces via the root `jest.config.js`.
+A base config for workspaces is defined in `jest.workspace.js`, which includes path mappings to the other workspaces.
+The workspace config file is then imported into the `jest.config.js` files of each workspace, and can be extended there as required.